25 Cheap Halloween Costumes for Kids Basically Anyone Can DIY

 Buy green sweats for your little crime fighter (or white ones and dye them green).
 Cut out yellow felt for the chest and colored bandanas for elbow and knee pads.
 For the shell, spray paint a roasting pan brown.
 Cut slits on the sides and run a ribbon through it for a belt.
 If your little ones love adventure, spend Halloween with them at the world’s spookiest theme parks!

 Do you wanna build a snowman?
 Well, now you can turn your kid into one.
 Glue felt cut-outs onto a white hooded sweatshirt for the buttons, eyes, and eyebrows.
 Add a few brown pipe cleaners to the hood for hair.
 Use orange felt, stuffing, and a wooden skewer to make Olaf’s carrot nose.
-With Frozen 2 hitting theaters later this year, this costume is sure to be a hit!
+With Frozen 2 breaking box office records last year, this costume is sure to be a hit!
 Want to dress up while your kids trick-or-treat?
 Creative couples will love these costumes.

 Trace electrical tape on a plain white outfit for the body, use a paper plate for the face, and you have your own living stick figure.
-In addition to being a great costume for kids, a stick figure family is also one of our favorite group Halloween costumes.
+In addition to being great cheap Halloween costumes for kids, a stick figure family is also one of our favorite group Halloween costumes.

 The horn and wings for this unicorn costume require some paint and glitter glue, but if you have a white shirt and pants, you’re halfway done.
 Tie colorful fabric around your child’s waist for the tail.
 For even more rainbow magic, paint strands of her hair with colored hair spray or use colorful extensions.
 These are the best deals on Halloween candy out there.